AthenZ/terraform-provider-athenz/docs/resources/athenz_group.md

 - `audit_ref` - (Optional Default = "done by terraform provider")  string containing audit specification or ticket number

+- `tags` - (Optional) Map of tags.
+The kay is the tag-name and value is the tag-values are represented as a string with a comma separator. e.g. key1 = "val1,val2", this will be converted to: key1 = ["val1", "val2"]

 ## Import
 Group resource can be imported using the group id: `<domain>:group.<group name>`, e.g.